Fsarmento/glider-sim/README.md

 ## Bill of Materials (BOM)

+> [!NOTE]
+> The AliExpress links do not have the correct product options pre-selected.
+Please make sure to select the correct options according to the item description.

 ### Frame

 | Quantity | Type | Size | Length | Description | Shop |